apache/pulsar/site2/docs/functions-develop.md

 Application can use `getCounter` to retrieve the counter of a given `key` mutated by `incrCounter`.

-Besides the `counter` API, Pulsar also exposes a general key/value API for functions to store general key/value state.
+Except the `counter` API, Pulsar also exposes a general key/value API for functions to store general key/value state.

 #### putState